mikro-orm/mikro-orm/docs/docs/usage-with-nestjs.md

 for you.
 Under the hood, the decorator will register new request context for your method and execute it inside the context.

-Keep in mind, that all handlers that are decorated with @UseRequestContext(), should return void.
+Keep in mind, that all handlers that are decorated with @UseRequestContext(), should NOT return anything.

 ```ts
 @Injectable()